We Came with Visions but not with Sight

 Facts of Matter is presented in partnership with CLIMARTE as part of the 2024 National Sustainable Living Festival program.

-A new series of work, produced for the Facts of Matter exhibition at Linden New Art Gallery, curated by Cinda Manis and featuring work by the members of Clay Matters.
+A new series of work, produced for the Facts of Matter exhibition at Linden New Art Gallery, curated by Cinda Manins and featuring work by the members of Clay Matters.

 To learn more : Watch a video of me speaking about this piece on the exhibtion website, in addition, you can listen to a conversation recorded for Tales of a Red Clay Rambler podcast with Ben Carter and my fellow Clay Matters colleagues Claire Ellis & Jane Sawyer.